dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 350C - Advanced Computer Architecture/Communication/Networks on Chip.md

 Higher-radix topologies are generally harder to implement in NoCs.

+In order for us to be able to route a packet from any node to any other node, we need a cyclic topology.

 #### Routing Algorithms

-We want to avoid cycles (to avoid deadlock) while also allowing a diverse number of paths.
+We want to avoid routing cycles (to avoid deadlock) while also allowing a diverse number of paths.
 This will allow us to avoid network congestion.

 **X-Y Routing (Dimension-Ordered Routing)**: first route along X dimension, and then Y. This is a simple implementation without deadlock.
 It can extend naturally to more dimensions, but it has no adaptivity to network conditions.
 It's mainly used in mesh NoCs.
 This is a simple and **deterministic** scheme.
 This method has a lack of diversity in the routes.

 **Partially Adaptive**: west-first, North-last, Negative-first.
 Restrict turns to avoid deadlock.
 Limited adaptivity to congestion.

 **Fully Adaptive**: Use virtual channels to avoid deadlock.
 Odd-even turn model.
 They have better load balancing and fault tolerance, however they require quite a bit more implementation complexity.

+#### Flow Control

+##### Credit Based

+The basic problem is that we don't what what we should do if we don't have enough buffer space on the receiver's side.
+We can't just *drop* a flit.

+For this reason, we must also have some information at the sender about the free buffer space available at the receiver.

+**Credit-based flow control**: the sender (A) maintains an estimate of the number of free buffers at the receiver (B).
+The sender sends a flit iff it thinks that the receiver has enough free buffers.
+Once the receiver frees a buffer, it sends a credit to the sender.

+An improvement is on-off flow control:
+- Off-threshold: stop sending messages
+- On-threshold: resume sending messages.

+##### Switching Techniques

+**Circuit Switching**: establish complete path before transmission.

+**Packet Switching**:
+- **Store-and-Forward**: full packet must arrive and be stored at a router before being forwarded.
+- **Virtual Cut Through**: send flits before entire packet is buffered.
+Need to ensure that there is space for the entire packet.

+**Wormholer S**